-- Implemented clear desk procedures and unnecessary items were removed from the surgeries, reception and waiting area - Extractor fans installed in all surgeries - Covers placed on all computer screens and keyboard - Material window blinds removed - Protective glass screen installed at reception - One way system implemented during the pandemic - Social distancing signage displayed and tape markings placed on the floor - Repurposed one of the waiting rooms into a "donning" room for personal protective equipment (PPE) - Material chairs replaced for ones with wipeable covers

-Hand sanitiser dispensers provided at various locations including entrance and exit.
+- Implemented clear desk procedures and unnecessary items were removed from the surgeries, reception and waiting area - Extractor fans installed in all surgeries - Protective glass screen installed at reception - Carpets throughout the practice replaced with vinyl flooring - Social distancing in the waiting room - Enclosed notice board - Hand sanitiser dispensers provided at various locations.

-In order to protect staff and patients at the practice, we were told that patients who need to see the dentist attend the practice by invitation and pre-booked appointment only.
-We were informed that staff wear appropriate PPE, and that all patients who require treatment are screened for symptoms of COVID-19.
+In order to protect staff and patients, we were told that patients who need to see the dentist attend the practice by invitation and pre-booked appointment only.
+We were informed that staff wear appropriate personal protective equipment (PPE), and that all patients who require treatment are screened for symptoms of COVID-19.
 Staff also ask patients the COVID-19 screening questions on arrival at the practice before being allowed into the dental surgery.